kubernetes-sigs/gateway-api/geps/gep-4768/index.md

 Implementations MUST NOT expose internal, proxy-specific variables through the `Reference` type.
 If an implementation does not support mapping a specific standard attribute, it SHOULD gracefully omit it or signal the limitation via policy status conditions.

+## Alternatives Considered

+### Implementation-Specific OpenTelemetry Enablement

+During the initial proposal in the [kube-agentic-networking](https://github.com/kubernetes-sigs/kube-agentic-networking) subproject, an alternative was suggested to avoid defining a new API standard.
+The idea was that implementations should natively implement the OpenTelemetry specification for traces, metrics, and logs, and simply provide their own implementation-specific mechanisms to enable or disable these features.

+**Reason for Rejection:**
+While this works as a baseline, it falls short when users need to customize their telemetry (which is fairly common).
+Customizations like adding specific attributes or conditional log filtering would require users to rely on vendor-specific APIs increasing the risk of lock-in.

+### Inline Gateway Configuration

+Another alternative considered was adding the telemetry configuration directly as a top-level struct on the `Gateway` resource instead of introducing a new Policy object.

+**Reason for Rejection:**
+While inline configuration works well for a 1:1 mapping on a single Gateway, a separate Policy attachment model provides a decoupled, reusable configuration.
+A single `TelemetryPolicy` can be applied uniformly to multiple gateways, meaning platform operators and developers can ensure consistent telemetry signals across their infrastructure.
+This approach prevents configuration drift and avoids bloating the core `Gateway` API specification.

 ## Comparison with Prior Art

 ### Istio